inikep/lzbench/README.md

 lzjb 2010
 lzlib 1.7
 lzma 9.38
-lzmat 1.01 (Throws errors in decompression on some files) lzo 2.09 lzrw 15-Jul-1991 pithy 2011-12-24 (Throws errors in decompression on some files) quicklz 1.5.0 shrinker 0.1 snappy 1.1.3 tornado 0.6a ucl 1.03 wflz 2015-09-16 xz 5.2.2
+lzmat 1.01 (WARNING: it contains bugs (decompression error; returns 0); it can throw SEGFAULT compiled with gcc 4.9+ -O3) lzo 2.09 lzrw 15-Jul-1991 pithy 2011-12-24 (WARNING: it contains bugs (decompression error; returns 0)) quicklz 1.5.0 shrinker 0.1 (WARNING: it can throw SEGFAULT compiled with gcc 4.9+ -O3) snappy 1.1.3 tornado 0.6a ucl 1.03 wflz 2015-09-16 (WARNING: it can throw SEGFAULT compiled with gcc 4.9+ -O3) xz 5.2.2 yalz77 2015-09-19
-yalz77 2015-09-19
 yappy 2014-03-22